Hike the trail

 An easier alternative

 Alongside the main 170km thru-hike route, shown on the map above, an easier alternative exists at every point.
 Wherever you are bad paths, high peaks, difficult scrambles and unsupported overnight sections can be replaced with easier, more comfortable alternatives.
 The trail can be adapted all the way and nothing has to be finalised before you start hiking: decisions can be made on the spot and at short notice, according to how you feel.
 You could start the main route and switch to an easier alternative at any time.
-You could also mix the two, alternating between the main and alternative trails over the 10 day hike.
+You could also mix the two, alternating between the main and alternative trails over the 14 day hike.
 The two versions of the trail stay close and their landscapes remain similarly spectacular throughout.
-As well as long 10 day hikes, any part of the main or alternative trail can be done in shorter day or multi-day sections.
+As well as long 14 day hikes, any part of the main or alternative trail can be done in shorter one day or multi-day journeys in the region.

 Alongside the 170km thru-hike route, six special 'hiking hubs' are found along the Red Sea Mountain Trail.
 Each hiking hub is a self-contained hiking region centered on its own section of the trail - usually a specific mountain massif - and every hub offers a wider, more extensive network of secondary hiking routes around the main trail.
 Each hub has its own signature kinds of landscapes and history and hiking these 'hubs' offers a chance to go much deeper into any given part of the Red Sea Mountain Trail.
 A further 600km of trails is encompassed in these hiking hubs, making the Red Sea Mountain Trail and its secondary routes one of the biggest continguous networks of hiking trails in the Arab world.